LucasAL11/LucasAL11/README.md

 ### about me
 - &nbsp; I’m currently studyng to be a Back-end devloper
-- &nbsp; I’m currently working with C# web api.
+- &nbsp; I’m currently working with C# web api and python.
-- &nbsp; I’m 29y old
 - &nbsp; I’m addicted to caffeine